ArchipelagoMW/Archipelago/docs/world api.md

     # ID of first item and location, could be hard-coded but code may be easier
     # to read with this as a property.
     base_id = 1234
-    # Instead of dynamic numbering, IDs could be part of data.
+    # instead of dynamic numbering, IDs could be part of data

     # The following two dicts are required for the generation to know which
     # items exist.
 They could be generated from json or something else.
 They can